Last Updated By Dipanjana Sengupta on 07 Dec, 2022

 Military Pilots: They are the considered as the backbone for the Indian Armed Forces comprising the Indian Army, Airforce and Navy.
 The military pilots support the Armed Forces with their air skills to engage into air-to-air combat, identifying missions and transporting army essentials and personnel.
 The sub-divisions are as under –

-b) Army Pilots: Pilots of this section are mostly Heli Pilots with expertise in attack helicopters, mission-based helicopters, surveliance and reconnaissance.
+b) Army Pilots: Pilots of this section are mostly Heli Pilots with expertise in attack helicopters, mission-based helicopters, surveillance and reconnaissance.

 Private Pilots: These are the pilots hired for corporate or personal requirements.
 Private jets and helicopters are flown by these private pilots.
-Private Pilot License is issued to these pilots under the guidance and regulations of the Ministry of Civil Aviation.
-Private pilots can also be commercial pilots as per the needs and requirements.
+A private Pilot License is issued to these pilots under the guidance and regulations of the Ministry of Civil Aviation.
+Private pilots can also be commercial pilots as per their needs and requirements.

 In order to become a successful pilot, it is important for candidates to join a company or organisation where the scope of opportunities and growth are higher than others.
 There are a number of companies and organisations that hire pilots.
 Instead of getting confused about which company or organisation should be the best choice, candidates can go through the following that will help them to dig out the best company as per their requirement and qualifications.

-Pilots’ salary depends on the industry in which they have been hired.
+Pilot's salary depends on the industry in which they have been hired.
+Pilot salaries can vary based on their certification and their logged flying hours.
+Pilots are deployed by private operators, can be enlisted in the military forces or can pursue a lucrative career as a Commercial Pilot.
 Mentioned-below are the salary scale of the different types of pilots:

 Starting Salary per annum (in INR)